 Dementia care homes

 Meeting these needs with an individually tailored care plan enables the person to experience the best possible quality of life.
-Subsequently, a good care home will offer a person-centred approach to dementia care.
+A good care home will offer a person-centred approach to Dementia care.
 This means that the unique qualities and interests of each individual will be identified, understood and accounted for in any care planning.

 One size doesn’t fit all